Apollys/PoEDynamicLootFilter/Readme.md

 The Python backend communicates return values to AHK by writing them to the file `backend_cli.output`.

-The AHK frontend will return updated filter values to Python by writing them to the files `ahkgui.output`.

 **Currently Supported Functions:**
   - `adjust_currency_tier <currency_name> <tier_delta>`
     - Moves a given currency type by a relative tier_delta